Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Remediate-Policies.md

 weight: 80
 ---

-The policies are all deploy-if-not-exists, by default, meaning that any new deployments will be influenced by them.
-Therefore, if you are deploying in a green field scenario and will afterwards be deploying any of the covered resource types, including subscriptions, then the policies will take effect and the relevant alert rules, action groups and alert processing rules will be created.
+The policies are configured as deploy-if-not-exists by default.
+This means that any new deployments will be affected by these policies.
+In a greenfield scenario, where you are deploying new resources, including subscriptions, the policies will automatically create the relevant alert rules, action groups, and alert processing rules.

-If you are in a brownfield scenario on the other hand, policies will be reporting non-compliance for resources in scope, but to remediate non-compliant resources you will need to initiate remediation.
-This can be done either through the portal, on a policy-by-policy basis or you can run the *Start-AMBARemediation.ps1* script located in the *.\patterns\alz\scripts* folder to remediate all AMBA policies in scope as defined by management group pre-fix.
+In a brownfield scenario, the policies will report non-compliance for existing resources within their scope.
+To remediate these non-compliant resources, you need to initiate remediation.
+This can be done through the Azure portal on a policy-by-policy basis, or by running the *Start-AMBARemediation.ps1* script located in the *.\patterns\alz\scripts* folder.
+This script will remediate all AMBA policies in scope as defined by the management group prefix.

 {{< hint type=Important >}}
-This script requires PowerShell 7.0 or higher and the following PowerShell modules:
+This script requires PowerShell 7.0 or higher, and the following PowerShell modules:

 - [Az.Accounts](https://www.powershellgallery.com/packages/Az.Accounts)
 - [Az.Resources](https://www.powershellgallery.com/packages/Az.Resources)

 {{< /hint >}}

-To use the script, do the following:
+To use the script, follow these steps:

-- Log on to Azure PowerShell with an account with at least Resource Policy Contributor permissions at the pseudo-root management group level
+1. Log in to Azure PowerShell with an account that has at least Resource Policy Contributor permissions at the pseudo-root management group level.
-- Navigate to the root of the cloned repo
+2. Navigate to the root directory of the cloned repository.
-- Set the variables
+3. Set the necessary variables.
-- Run the remediation script
+4. Execute the remediation script.

   {{% include "./PowerShell-ExecutionPolicy.md" %}}

-- For example, to remediate **Alerting-Management** initiative, assigned to the **alz-platform-management** Management Group run the following commands:
+- For instance, to remediate the **Alerting-Management** initiative assigned to the **alz-platform-management** Management Group, execute the following commands:

   ```powershell
   #Modify the following variables to match your environment